ThatRandomGuy09/ScalableTalks/README.md

 - **Redis Connection:** Learning how to connect sockets to Redis, a crucial step for achieving scalability in a real-time system.

 These learnings contribute to the overall knowledge of building scalable and responsive real-time applications.

-Feel free to explore and enhance the application further based on these foundations.
+Tried Writing The journey of How I made this app and what I learned Hope  you like it.
 Happy coding!

-- Vansh Vasishtha